Archive for the ‘Inspirations’ Category

 Welcome to the non-conformist, iconoclastic but ever so tasteful world of the Sipping and Switching Society

-Their site is being rebuilt and I recently found it.
-The new Sipping & Switching Society of NC site contains a lot of information about building modules.
-I really like their waffle construction methods and their ideas for running rails right to the module edge negating the need for fitter rails between modules. (photo by Ric Mattar)
+Their site is gone now but if you can find photos I really like their waffle construction methods and their ideas for running rails right to the module edge negating the need for fitter rails between modules.

 The UMG shares a lot of the same tenets that the S&SS has.
 About half way down their main page they talk about their group structure, or lack thereof.
 Basically, no formalities equals a happy and cohesive group.
 The group does not “own” anything and there is no “political” organization within the group.
 As long as modules are built to a basic standard they can be included in group layouts.